Hit Me Hard and Soft: Europe

+Other markets

-In Germany, the album debuted atop the German Albums Chart, becoming Eilish's second number one album in the country since Happier Than Ever topped the chart in 2021 and was certified Platinum by the BVMI.
-In Australia, Hit Me Hard and Soft debuted at the top spot on the ARIA Albums Chart, marking Eilish's third album in a row to accomplish this feat in the country, whereas three of its songs reaching the top ten on the ARIA Singles Chart; "Lunch", "Chihiro" and "Birds of a Feather" charted at numbers five, seven and nine, respectively.
+In Australia, Hit Me Hard and Soft debuted at the top spot on the ARIA Albums Chart, marking Eilish's third album in a row to accomplish this feat in the country.
+Three of its songs reached the top ten on the ARIA Singles Chart; "Lunch", "Chihiro", and "Birds of a Feather" charted at numbers five, seven, and nine, respectively.
 Hit Me Hard and Soft topped the ARIA Albums Chart for five non-consecutive weeks in 2024.
-Following the sold out Australian shows of the Hit Me Hard and Soft: The Tour, the album returned to the #1 spot on the ARIA Albums Chart for a sixth non-consecutive week on top, marking the first time since 2024's mid-July.
-In France, Hit Me Hard and Soft entered at the number one spot on the SNEP albums chart with 27,710 units, becoming her second French number-one album.
-It has since been certified triple Platinum.
-Hit Me Hard and Soft became the biggest selling international album and fourth overall in France, selling 172,965 units in 2024.
-The album was also the biggest selling vinyl of the year in France with 42,085 copies.
-In Spain, it debuted atop the albums chart published by Productores de Música de España, making it Eilish's second album to peak at number one in the country and was certified Platinum.
+In March 2025, following the sold out Australian shows of the Hit Me Hard and Soft: The Tour, it returned to number one on the ARIA Albums Chart for a sixth non-consecutive week, marking the first time since mid-July 2024.

-On the New Zealand Albums Chart, Hit Me Hard and Soft arrived at number one, aside four of its songs reaching the top ten of the New Zealand Singles Chart; "Lunch", "Chihiro", "Birds of a Feather" and "Skinny" charted at numbers three, six, nine and ten, respectively.
+On the New Zealand Albums Chart, Hit Me Hard and Soft arrived at number one, and four of its songs reached the top ten of the New Zealand Singles Chart; "Lunch", "Chihiro", "Birds of a Feather", and "Skinny" charted at numbers three, six, nine, and ten, respectively.
 Hit Me Hard and Soft spent ten non-consecutive weeks atop the chart and was certified triple Platinum by the RMNZ.

 In Brazil, all ten tracks from Hit Me Hard and Soft debuted on the Billboard Brasil Hot 100.
 Additionally, Eilish became the first international artist to top the Artistas 25.
-The album was certified Diamond by the Pro-Música Brasil.
+It was certified Diamond by Pro-Música Brasil.

-According to the International Federation of the Phonographic Industry (IFPI), Hit Me Hard and Soft was the second most consumed album of 2024 worldwide; It also ranked second in vinyl sales with 612,000 sold and fifth in streams.
+According to the International Federation of the Phonographic Industry (IFPI), Hit Me Hard and Soft was the second most-consumed album of 2024 worldwide; it also ranked second in vinyl sales, with 612,000 sold, and fifth in streams.
+In 2025, Hit Me Hard and Soft was the eighth most-consumed album of the year according to the IFPI, becoming her second album to stay in the top ten for two years in a row, after When We All Fall Asleep, Where Do We Go?.
+It also ranked fifth in vinyl sales, with 428,000 sold, and sixth in streams.

+Impact and legacy

+In 2026, Spotify listed Hit Me Hard and Soft as one of the 30 classic pop albums of the streaming era as part of their Spotify Classics, a program that highlights albums and songs whose influence extends beyond charts, trends, and momentary success.
+The audio streaming service added: "In a streaming era built on shuffling and cherry-picking, Eilish pushed against the norm, hosting arena-sized listening parties so fans could experience the record as intended.
+The album broke pop release rules by dropping without a lead single, letting audiences discover their own favorites organically."